Table of Contents

 - Analytics and Reporting: Dashboards to monitor sales, customer behavior, and website performance for data-driven decisions.

-- Customer Support Features: Live chat, ticketing systems, or FAQ sections to assist customers and improve satisfaction.
+- Customer Support Features: Live chat, ticketing systems, and FAQ sections to assist customers and improve satisfaction.

 - Security Features: SSL certificates, PCI compliance, and fraud protection to safeguard customer data.